epiphyt/impressum/readme.txt

 == Screenshots ==

-1. Manage your imprint with _Impressum_'s easy to use interface.
+1. Manage your imprint with Impressum's easy to use interface.
 2. Add the "Imprint" block wherever you want to output your imprint.
 3. Your imprint will be formatted for you.
 Change its design with just a couple of lines of CSS.